 MAMMOTH MOUNTAIN INFORMATION:

-Mammoth Mountain reports partly cloudy skies this morning with occasional snow.
+Mammoth Mountain has mostly cloudy skies this morning with occasional light snow at times.
 Winds are light.
-The temp is 31 at the Main Lodge.
-They did get an inch of new since 6 am.
-The base is 30 - 48 inches.
-They have 11 lifts running.
-116 runs are now open and 39 of them have been groomed.
-The groomed runs have packed powder as the surface.
-Due to the early season conditions, you are advised to use caution when going off groomed runs.
-ALL lodge complexes are now open.
+Their snow making system ran last night and is running this morning to get runs freshened up.
+The temp is 25 at the Main Lodge.
+The base is 20 - 40 inches.
+They will have 18 lifts running today.
+104 runs are open and 40 of them have been groomed with machine power tilled surfaces.
+Due to the conditions, you are advised to use caution when going off groomed runs.
+ALL lodge complexes are open.

 Mammoth Mountain is located in the southern Sierras of California.
 This is the closest major ski area to the Los Angeles and Las Vegas metro areas.
 As such it can get very crowded in the base areas.
 Traffic to and from the mountain on weekends can be a nightmare.
 But, the mountain itself is huge and it can spread people out well.
 Mammoth is well known for running late into the season for skiing.
 Many years Mammoth can offer skiing on the 4th of July.
 Mammoth is also used as a spring time training center for ski racers.
 The US Ski Team has been coming here for decades to train during April, May, and even into June.

 JACKSON HOLE, WYOMING INFORMATION:

 Jackson Hole reports clear skies this morning.
 Winds are light.
 The temp at the base is 17 degrees, and it is 14 at the top of the mountain.
 They are reporting 2 - 3 inches of new snow in the last 24 hours.
 The base is 68 inches at mid mountain, and 77 inches up top.
 They will be running all 12 lifts today.
 132 runs are open with 49 of them groomed.
 The surface is packed powder.
 Use caution on the ungroomed open runs, and anytime you are off established runs.
 Be aware of unmarked obstacles out there.